California's Message To Hospitals: Shape Up Or Lose 'In-Network' Status

 "We're saying 'time's up,' " says Dr. Lance Lang, the chief medical officer for Covered California.
 "We've told health plans that by the end of 2019, we want networks to only include hospitals that have achieved that target."

-Here's how hospitals will be measured: They must perform fewer unnecessary cesarean sections, prescribe fewer opioids, and cut back on the use of imaging (X-rays, MRIs, and CT scans) to diagnose and treat back pain.
+Here's how hospitals will be measured: They must perform fewer unnecessary cesarean sections, prescribe fewer opioids, and cut back on the use of imaging (X-rays, MRIs and CT scans) to diagnose and treat back pain.

 Research has shown these are problem areas in many hospitals — the procedures and pills have an important place, but have been overused to the point of causing patient harm, health care analysts say.